 An HE STA supports the static fragmentation procedure defined in 10.2.7 (Fragmentation/defragmentation overview), 10.5 (Fragmentation), and 10.6 (Defragmentation).
 In addition, an HE STA can support the dynamic fragmentation procedure defined in this subclause.

-An HE STA can dynamically fragment individually addressed MSDUs or MMPDUs and defragment received MPDUs as defined in this subclause, and using the fragmentation/defragmentation processes defined in 10.2.7 (Fragmentation/defragmentation overview) without being subject to the rules defined in that subclause.
+An HE STA can dynamically fragment individually addressed MSDUs, A-MSDUs or MMPDUs and defragment received MPDUs as defined in this subclause, and using the fragmentation/defragmentation processes defined in 10.2.7 (Fragmentation/defragmentation overview) without being subject to the rules defined in that subclause.
 Dynamic fragmentation provides further flexibility in aggregating the data so that padding can be minimized (see 25.5 (MU operation)).

 25.3.2 Support and requirements for dynamic fragmentation

-A dynamic fragment is an MPDU, the payload of which carries a portion of an MSDU or MMPDU.
+A dynamic fragment is an MPDU, the payload of which carries a portion of an MSDU, A-MSDU or MMPDU.
 The generation of dynamic fragments follows the rules defined in 10.2.7 (Fragmentation/defragmentation overview) and 10.5 (Fragmentation), except for:

 — Generation of dynamic fragments and their transmission within an MPDU or A-MPDU under HT-immediate block ack agreements is allowed for an HE STA under the conditions defined in 25.3.4 (Procedure at the recipient).

 — Reception of dynamic fragments is not mandatory.
 An HE STA declares its dynamic fragments reception capability in the HE Fragmentation Support field of the HE Capabilities element(#1471).

+Fragmentation of A-MSDUs is permitted when the recipient supports it

-— The length of each fragment is not required to be equal for all fragments of the MSDU or MMPDU.
-The length of each fragment may be of any nonzero value, except that the length of the first fragment of an MSDU shall be greater than or equal to the minimum fragment size specified by the receiver STA in the Minimum Fragment Size subfield of the HE Capabilities element it transmits.
-An MSDU with a size that is less than the minimum fragment size shall not be fragmented.
+— The length of each fragment is not required to be equal for all fragments of the MSDU, A-MSDU or MMPDU.
+The length of each fragment may be of any nonzero value, except that the length of the first fragment of an MSDU or A-MSDU shall be greater than or equal to the minimum fragment size specified by the receiver STA in the Minimum Fragment Size subfield of the HE Capabilities element it transmits.
+An MSDU or A-MSDU with a size that is less than the minimum fragment size shall not be fragmented.

 25.3.3 Procedure at the originator